afvillaverde/strike-goldd/README.md

 To use STRIKE-GOLDD you just need to:
 1. download the code
 2. open a MATLAB session
-3. run `install` from the STRIKE-GOLDD directory
+3. run `install.m` from the STRIKE-GOLDD directory
 4. define the problem by editing `options.m`
-5. run `STRIKE-GOLDD`
+5. run `STRIKE_GOLDD.m`

+Alternatively, since v4.0 you can also use it as a Matlab app with a graphical interface:
+1. download the code
+2. open a MATLAB session
+3. right click on `STRIKE_GOLDD_APP.mlapp` and press Run
+4. define the problem, method, and options in the pop-up window
+5. press the Run button in the pop-up window

 If one wishes to use optimization-based decomposition (which is seldom necessary), the MATLAB version of the [MEIGO](http://nautilus.iim.csic.es/~gingproc/meigo.html) toolbox is also required.